 In order to guarantee all of the Company's obligations under the Venture Loan, it provided a number of securities: pledge of bank accounts, pledge of receivables and pledge of some intellectual property rights (see Sections 11.2.2 and 11.3.1 for the details of these pledges).

-A representative of Kreos is entitled to attend Supervisory Board meetings of SuperSonic Imagine as a non-voting member (censeur).
+A representative of Kreos is entitled to attend meetings of the Board of Directors of SuperSonic Imagine as a non-voting member (censeur).